spyre-project/spyre/README.md

 # Spyre - a simple, self-contained YARA-based file IOC scanner

+_Spyre_ is a simple YARA scanner, the main goal is easy operationalization of YARA rules.
+Comprehensive rule sets are not included.

-This program is intended to be used as an investigation tool by incident response groups with an appropriate skill level.
+_Spyre_ is intended to be used as an investigation tool by incident responders with an appropriate skill level.
 It is **not** meant to be used as any kind of endpoint protection service.

 ## Overview

-Get up and running in 3 easy steps:

-1. Add YARA signatures to a ZIP archive
-2. Append ZIP archive to the executable.
-Sign the executable if appropriate.
+Using _spyre_ is easy:

+1. Add YARA signatures.
+Filenames matching *.yr, *.yar, *.yara are recognized.
+There are two options for doing this:
+    - Put the rule files into the same directory as the binary
+    - Add the rule files to ZIP file and append that file to the binary.
+2. Deploy, run the scanner
-3. Deploy
+3. Collect report

 ## Command line options